depth-buffer/werkstatt-adaptor/README.md

 signal reaches the filter.
 This allows the adaptor's mixer to fully control the signal levels.

+Note that JMP1 is simply a pair of through holes, and that after performing the mod, the solder joints & snipped ends of your wire jumper can short circuit against the Werkstatt's metal case, and cause the CV Expander board to bend upwards at one end when the mounting screws are fully tightened.
+After performing the mod, I recommend using a couple of plastic or nylon M3 spacers when re-mounting the Expander.

 This mod is officially documented, but in a document which is, for some reason, no longer linked from Moog's official Werkstatt-01 manuals page: